Effect-TS/website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Update Package Versions in the Playground

+To update the versions of packages used in the playground, follow these steps:

+1. Open the `snapshots/tutorials/package.json` file and update it with the desired versions of the packages.
+2. After editing the file, execute the command `pnpm snapshots` in your terminal to apply the changes.